How often dogs go into heat, varies from a dog to dog. Often there are some patterns in cycling frequency, but exceptions are not rare.

 Most dogs go into heat twice a year

-Also, there are several more abnormalities, like split heat, when female dog starts cycling, but suddenly stops, and begins in several weeks again.
-There may also be a heat with unapparent symptoms, making owner believe, that dog has not come in heat, yet.
-In most cases, it is observed with younger dogs and smaller dog breeds.
+Also, there are several more abnormalities, like split heat, when the female dog starts her heat cycle, but suddenly stops, and begins in several weeks again.
+This may lead to the impression that the dog goes in heat every month.

-While, there should be no worries having some irregularities in heat cycle, they may also point to health problems underlying.
-Consider mentioning it to a vet during next regular check up visit.
+While there should be no worries having some irregularities in the heat cycle, they may also point to health problems underlying.
+Consider mentioning it to your veterinarian during the next regular check-up visit.
 Especially if your dog had regular cycles, and suddenly something happened differently.

 Find more information in our series about dogs in heat.